apache/kudu/java/README.md

 Building the Kudu CSD
 ------------------------------------------------------------

-By default, the Kudu CSD will be built along with the rest of the client.
+By default, the Kudu CSD will not be built with the client.
 It requires access to the Kudu binaries which may not be available.
 For example, when building on OSX.

-Here's how to skip building the kudu-csd module:
+Here's how to build the kudu-csd module:

+$ mvn package -DskipTests -PbuildCSD

+Also by default, building the CSD does not validate it, because (for the moment) this requires access to an internal Cloudera repository containing the validator maven plugin.

+Here's how to build the kudu-csd module with validation:

-$ mvn package -DskipTests -DskipCSD
+$ mvn package -DskipTests -PbuildCSD -PvalidateCSD

 Running the Tests